COURSE LENGTH: APPROXIMATELY 13 MILES (21 KM)

 A designated team representative must pick up the team’s race packet prior to the race.
 The packet includes the team timing chip, racing bibs & T-shirts.
 The designated team representative must distribute items to team members.
 There will be no racing bibs at the exchange areas.

-There are no restrictions on what bike you can use, (the exception being recumbents) but all bikes must be in good condition.
+There are no restrictions on what bike you can use, (the exception being recumbents and Ebikes) but all bikes must be in good condition.
+While you can use a Mountain Bike for this Leg, Cyclocross Bikes are strongly suggested as well as tubeless tires (with sealant) due to blackberry bushes and other obstructions that may cause punctures.
+Aerobars are not allowed on this leg of the race.
 Keep in mind that there will be mud, loose gravel, and grass; basic off road conditions.
 Tire width restrictions will not be enforced, however, please note that helmets are MANDATORY.
-Helmet stickers are being provided this year with your team number on it in order to make it easier to announce your arrival at the leg finish, these stickers do not leave a residue.
+Helmet stickers are being provided with your team number on it in order to make it easier to announce your arrival at the leg finish.
 A race official will inspect each bike prior to the race to make sure bikes comply with rules.
 I-Pods, MP3, Walkman or similar music/audio systems are NOT allowed to be used by the racers while competing.

 On-site race officials will determine the time for an early release if your teammate is late in coming into the Race Exchange area.
 Be sure to attend to Pre-Race meeting on Race Day for details.